 - That being said, Trump's 2019 budget proposal did contain a large increase in military spending.
 In addition, a two-year bipartisan agreement was reached in February 2018 by Senate leaders, which raised spending caps on military and domestic initiatives by around $300 billion in total.
 Contractors operating in the defense or domestic arena may well find things easier, depending on what they're offering.

 - Data security has become a significant area of activity, especially in light of Edward Snowden's revelations about the activities of the security services.
 This affects all contractors who have access to government information, whether they store it on their own systems or are tasked with securing the government's own storage facilities.

 - “Contractors are concerned about mounting cybersecurity threats,” emphasizes McGovern, “both in relation to their own networks and those they maintain for government customers.
 The government is greatly concerned about the security of its own data entrusted to contractors and expects contractors to adhere to strict information assurance guidelines and to cooperate and share data about cyber attacks in order to counter such threats.
 At the same time, there have been news reports of government intelligence agencies attempting to access data in commercial networks, including those operated by their own contractors, which is somewhat ironic.”

 - Government contractors have been integral to the implementation of Obamacare.
 They have been “at the forefront of setting up government websites, health insurance exchanges and providing navigators to inform consumers of their various options,” explains McGovern.
 “This development is typical of this area of practice where the focus shifts depending on the government’s priorities of the day.”
-The advent of a new administration spells further shifts, especially if the Affordable Care Act (Obamacare) is repealed and replaced.
+Further shifts could be on the horizon if the current administration's efforts to repeal and replace the Affordable Care Act (Obamacare) are successful.